Prince of Peace Episcopal Church

 News & Upcoming Events

-Noonday Prayer and Discussion, Wednesdays at 11 AM on Zoom.
-Info in Newsletter or contact the church
+Noonday Prayer & Discussion, Wednesdays at 10:45 AM in the Memorial Garden.
+Bring a chair.

 Church Calendar The complete calendar of church Events, Meetings, Services, etc can be found here.
 Please be sure to inform the church office of your events, so they can be placed on he calendar.